MrsRina/Turok-Framework/README.md

 # Turok-Framework
- Frameworker helper for anarchy client.
+Wrapper to make easy stuff for forge Minecraft 1.12.2

 # Render;
-- To init OpenGL helper in your Minecraft mod/client, follow the steps:
+- To initialise OpenGL helper follow the steps:

-In A constructor where you can init the TurokRenderGL:
+Invoke init function from TurokRenderGL at some constructor/one tick method.
 `TurokRenderGL.init()`

-There is a chance happens nullpointer except when you use scissor test or the shading effect with fade render;
+There is a chance to happens nullpointer except when you use scissor test or the gradient fade effect render;
-To fix you just need init the TurokMouse and TurokDisplay; OBS: Create in one loop;
+To fix you just need init the TurokMouse and TurokDisplay, create TurokDisplay and TurokMouse wrapper.
 ```
 TurokDisplay display = new TurokDisplay(Minecraft mc);
 TurokMouse mouse = new TurokMouse(int x, int y);